Stephen Chebrot

-Stephen Chemoiko Chebrot is a Ugandan physician and politician.
+Stephen Chemoiko Chebrot (born 27 July 1951) is a Ugandan physician and politician.
 He is the current State Minister for Transport in the Ugandan Cabinet.
 He was appointed to that position on 27 May 2011.
 He replaced Simon Ejua, who was dropped from the Cabinet.
 In the cabinet reshuffle of 1 March 2015, he retained his cabinet portfolio.
 Stephen Chebrot also serves as the elected Member of Parliament for "Tingey County", in Kapchorwa District.